open-make/RHardware-minimaltemplate/README.md

 Please indicate how people will be allowed to use the information found in this repository.
 You may want to add a license created for open source hardware.
 You may get some information in the [turing way open book chapter on hardware licensing](https://book.the-turing-way.org/reproducible-research/licensing/licensing-hardware).

+## Hardware assembly

+Assembly manual will be available via a Gitbuilding website, the [BOM is created from the tool and available in this repository](_build/BOM.csv)

 > Note: